APMlab-memb/TRPVs_Paralipidome/README.md

 # TRPVs_Paralipidome

-In this repository, analysis and simulation files of the article "Mapping Bioactive Lipid Binding Sites in TRPV Channels through Computational Lipid Fingerprinting" by Lopez-Martin et al. can be found.
+In this repository, analysis and simulation files of the article "Computational Insights into the Lipid Code of Transient Receptor Potential Vanilloid Channels Reveal Overlap with Drug Binding Sites" by Lopez-Martin et al. can be found.